Developer Advocate at Redis

 Aircraft are everywhere.
 Knowing exactly where is paramount as it’s considered bad form for two aircraft to be in the same place at the same time.
 To avoid this, aircraft worldwide constantly and publicly broadcast their location, heading, and all sorts of other data using a system called ADS-B or Automatic Dependent Surveillance Broadcast.

-This data is a natural fit for a streaming architecture.
+This data is a natural fit for an event stream.
 After all, it’s a constant stream of data that is literally being broadcast in real-time.
 But how can we capture these broadcasts and the data within?
 Surely it must require expensive hardware and special tools!

 Not so much.
 It turns out that we can capture ADS-B data easily using a combination of a cheap radio dongle and free software—a combination called software-defined radio.
-From there we can store it in a streaming data structure and consume, transform, and publish it using microservices.
+From there we can store it in an event stream and consume, transform, and publish it at our leisure.
 Cool, right?

 If you’re like a lot of developers, you’ve probably used Redis.
 You’ve probably used it as a cache—which it does amazingly—and you’ve probably cached strings.
 But Redis is much, much more than just a cache.
 It can be a message broker using queues, streams, and pub-sub.
 It can be a multi-model, in-memory, NoSQL database storing all sorts of data structures like hashes, lists, sets, and binary data.
 It can even be extended using modules to add new commands, new data structures, and new capabilities.